AADavin/RelativeDating/README.md

 ## Evolution and trees

 Evolution is most commonly represented using trees.
 These trees can be used to illustrate how different entities (cells, species, populations, genes, etc) diverge over time from a common ancestor.
 There has been a ton of discussion (sometimes quite heated) over the validity of using trees and not networks to represent evolution.
-I think the right answer is *it depends*.
-When we are dealing with entities that do "mix" or "recombine" over time (to a significant extent), a network (with a vertical component) is probably the *correct* representation.
+My take on this is that when we are dealing with entities that do "mix" or "recombine" over time (to a significant extent), a network (with a vertical component) is the *correct* representation.
+However, that does not mean that using tree-based techniques we cannot obtain meaningful results

 In the case of prokaryotic evolution there are two different layers of evolution we have to study.
 The first one is the tree of species, that represents how different lineages of prokaryotic diverge over time.
 The second one is the tree of genes, that represent, for a given gene family (all sequences that share a common ancestor), how the gene has been evolving and *moving* inside the gene tree.